I didn’t used to care about clouds at all.

-Together we’ll explore the device, techniques and the juice that you need to maximise the vapour from your electronic cigarette.
+Together we’ll explore the devices, techniques and the juice that you need to maximise the vapour from your electronic cigarette.

-While smaller clearomisers like the Aspire BDC are great for everyday, and more discreet use, to get really big clouds, you’re going to need a low resistance sub ohm clearomiser like the Aspire Atlantis, Aspire Cleito or the Innokin iSub V.
+While smaller tanks like the Aspire BDC are great for everyday, and more discreet use, to get really big clouds, you’re going to need a low resistance sub ohm clearomiser like the Aspire Atlantis, the Cleito Exo or the Innokin iSub V.

 The Atlantis features a BVC (bottom vertical coil) with a low resistance of 0.5ohms.
-The BVC coils give less air resistance and more vapour than the still great BDC clearomisers.
+The BVC coils give less air resistance and more vapour than the still great BDC tanks.

 Like the Atlantis, the coils on the Cleito were designed for vapour and flavour, using a dual “Clapton” coil design and keeping the resistance low at 0.2 or 0.4 ohms.
 The iSub V has both BVC and Clapton coils, in addition to standard (but still low-resistance options)